redrunnerjs/redrunner.github.io/docs/index.md

           </footer>
         </div>
         <p>
-          Of course, high scores on benchmarks won't necessarily prevent or solve real world <a href="/read/performance">performance</a> issues.
+          Raw speed is nice but isn't enough to prevent (or fix) the serious <a href="/read/performance">performance</a> issues which hit frontend.
         </p>
       </div>
     </div>